truongsonghiep/journey-to-the-west/chapter-074.md

 deaf, he refused to reply.
 When Pilgrim saw that he would not talk, he turned and went back down the slope.
 “Wukong,” said the elder, “have you returned?
 Did you find out anything?”
-“It‟s nothing!
-It‟s nothing!” answered Pilgrim, laughing.
+“It's nothing!
+It's nothing!” answered Pilgrim, laughing.
 “There is, to be sure, a handful of monster-spirits near the Western Heaven.
 The people here, however, are quite timid, and they worry about them.
-It‟s nothing!
-It‟s nothing.
+It's nothing!
+It's nothing.
 I am here!”
 “Have you asked him,” said the elder, “what mountain this is, what kind of a cave there is in it, how many fiends there are, and which road can take us to Thunderclap?”